awsdocs/aws-doc-sdk-examples/python/example_code/s3/s3_basics/README.md

 - Requests 2.24.0 or later

-Generates a presigned URL and uses the Requests package to get or put a file in an Amazon S3 bucket.
+Generates a presigned URL and uses the Requests package to get or put a file into an S3 bucket.
 For example, run the following command to get a file from Amazon S3 at a command prompt.

 ```